atomikjaye/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

   - How I debugged:
+  1. Clicked link to add like >> Goes to Unhandled Rejection.. unexpected end of JSON input (after reading I presume it's a promise problem?
+Not returning JSON)
+  2. Found "Unpermitted parameter: :id" in console instead. added :id to permit params
+  3. Turns out it was just missing the render json: code...
+I removed :id from params.

 - Donate a toy to Goodwill (and delete it from our database)